rei1024/rei1024.github.io/proj/apgm/README.md

 APGsembly macro language

-Since finite state machines are difficult to write by hand, we have implemented a language that can generate APGsembly through structured programming and macros.
+APGM is a language created to output APGsembly.
+It uses structured programming and macros.

 ## Pipeline